useblocks/groundwork/docs/commands.rst

     * `Arguments <http://click.pocoo.org/5/api/#click.Argument>`_ are positional parameters to a command
     * `Options <http://click.pocoo.org/5/api/#click.Option>`_ are usually optional value on a command.

-To use them, you have to passe instances of them to the ``params`` parameter of the function :func:`~groundwork.patterns.gw_commands_pattern.CommandsListPlugin.register`. ::
+To use them, you have to pass instances of them to the ``params`` parameter of the function :func:`~groundwork.patterns.gw_commands_pattern.CommandsListPlugin.register`. ::

     from groundwork.patterns import GwCommandsPattern